 Eliminating a bad habit is like any other long-term goal.
 Basically you need daily commitments and reminders to stick with the plan.

-One strategy is to turn your habit change into goal that you review every single day.
+One strategy is to turn your habit change into a goal that you review every single day.
 For instance, I have a morning routine where I go over all my goals and reaffirm the commitment to make changes in my life.
 (You can learn more about this morning routine in my book, Wake Up Successful)

 Strategy #27: Take it Day-by-Day

 Don’t worry about tomorrow or next year.
 Instead, focus on that next impulse, trigger or cue.
 Have a plan for what you’ll do today and leave tomorrow for tomorrow.
+Take it one day at a time.

 In a way, changing a habit is like running a marathon.
 You’d go crazy if you thought about running 26.2 miles, but it’s easy to do if you focus on getting to the next mile.
 Stay focused on what you need to do right now and try to ignore what will happen in the future.